 Language

-The Central Bureau of Statistics (CBS) has researched the language proficiency of immigrants in the Netherlands.
-They found that most immigrants don't or barely speak Dutch when they migrate to the Netherlands, but almost 90% speak Dutch relatively well after living in the Netherlands for a while.
+Research by the Central Bureau of Statistics (CBS) shows that most immigrants barely speak Dutch when they migrate to the Netherlands, but after living in the country for some time, nearly 90% speak Dutch relatively well.
 The longer they stay, the more opportunities they have to learn the language.

 Norms and values